Overnight Mental Health Practitioner

 • Knowledge of symptoms and course of serious and persistent mental illness as well as medications and other therapies used to treat mental illness.

-• Be knowledgeable about and utilize various substance abuse treatment modalities such as harm reduction and motivational interviewing.
+• Knowledgeable about and utilize various substance abuse treatment modalities such as harm reduction and motivational interviewing.

 • Have demonstrable working knowledge of Vulnerable Adults Laws and other pertinent rules and regulations.